 Conclusion

 This contribution proposes an explicit reference picture signaling (ERPS) scheme for reference picture management of HEVC.
 The proposed scheme can be considered as a modified version of the current ERPS that is being discussed and developed in AHG21.
+While the proposed scheme can be use by its own, some part of its concept can be harmonized with signaling scheme developed in AHG21 to address the long-term reference picture issue.

 We would like to recommend that the JCTVC considers the proposed ERPS scheme and further discussed it in the scope of AHG21.

 Patent rights declaration(s)